Lexich04/DevOps---learner/README.md

 Implementation of conditional logic for processing different numbers of arguments Using the $@ variable to iterate through all passed arguments In addition, I practiced initializing arrays, adding elements to them, accessing certain elements, and determining the number of elements in the array.

+15.10.25

+I came across the fact that the free Shell lab software was over, so I switched to Docker and studied it today.:
+Understand the basic concepts of Docker
+To launch my first container using the hello-world image View and understand Docker images on your system Navigate through the Docker Hub to search and explore images